department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 - Assume a VA-backed home loan (which means that instead of opening a new mortgage loan, the buyer takes over the seller’s loan)
 - Have 2 VA loans at the same time—as long as the total amount of the loans is under the top amount allowed for VA-backed loans

-### How can I buy a home with a VA-backed Purchase Loan?
+### How can I buy a home with a VA-backed purchase loan?

-Buying a home is a complex process—and getting a VA-backed home loan is only 1 piece of the puzzle.
+Buying a home is a complex process—and getting a VA-backed home loan is only one piece of the puzzle.
 Stay on track by following the steps below.

 #### Steps to finding a home